-There is so much on offer here and the Koala section and The Sanctuary Loop make it a child and wheelchair friendly place to visit.
+There is so much on offer here for humans of all ages.
+The Koalas living along the Sanctuary Loop make it a child friendly and pram/wheelchair accessible place to visit.
 You can observe ample wildlife in their natural environments and take in the true essence of the Australian bush.

 For the roamers;